And I'm Joyce Kinney

 "And I'm Joyce Kinney" is the ninth episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on January 16, 2011.
 The episode follows housewife Lois as she becomes close friends with the local news anchor Joyce Kinney.
 In an attempt to become closer, the two decide to get drinks together, and reveal their darkest secrets.
 Wanting to fit in, Lois reveals her participation in a pornographic film when she was in college, with Joyce promising to keep her revelation a secret.
-The next day, Kinney unveils the story on the local news, much to the anger of Lois, who quickly becomes shunned by the entire town.
+The next day, Kinney unveils the story on the local news, much to the anger of Lois, who is quickly shunned by the entire town.

 The episode was written by Alec Sulkin and directed by Dominic Bianchi.
 It received mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.08 million homes in its original airing.
 The episode featured guest performances by Kirker Butler, Colin Ford, Christine Lakin, Rachael MacFarlane, Helen Reddy and Jennifer Tilly, along with several recurring guest voice actors for the series.
 "And I'm Joyce Kinney" was one of five episodes submitted for consideration for an Emmy Award in the "Outstanding Comedy Series" category in 2011.